How do I apply to the Summer Residential Governor’s School for Mathematics, Science, and Technology?

-Lynchburg College residence halls are wired for Internet access.
-If you wish to bring a computer from home, you may connect to the Lynchburg College network in your room.
+University of Lynchburg residence halls are wired for Internet access.
+If you wish to bring a computer from home, you may connect to the University of Lynchburg network in your room.
 Your computer must have an Ethernet port and you will need a network cable – Category 5, RJ45, Male/Male cable (25 ft recommended length).
 You must have either Windows or a Mac operating system.
 To log into the campus network, all Windows updates must be loaded, and anti-virus software must be current.

 What about my laundry?

 Washers and dryers are available in the residence halls using a campus laundry card.
 Campus laundry cards may be purchased for $10 cash in the vending machine in Montgomery Hall.
 (The cost of the card is $2.50, and $7.50 is available for use in the washers and dryers on campus.)
 Please do not bring coins as the machines require the campus vending card.
 HE detergent must be used in these energy-efficient machines; the detergent may be purchased in the College bookstore.

 Each wash cycle is $1.25.
 Each dry cycle is $1.25.
 Additional money can be added on the laundry card in $5 cash increments.
 We encourage you to share a vending card with another student if using the laundry facilities will be minimal, since refunds are not available for laundry cards or for deposits made to the cards to operate the machines.

 The Summer Residential Governor’s School for Mathematics, Science, and Technology has several field trips over the course of the program.
 Typically, we have one trip to the Virginia Museum of Natural History in Martinsville early in the program.
 We travel for recreation purposes to a theme park.
 In 2019, we will go to King’s Dominion.
 (Let us know if you have a season pass to the theme park, and bring it with you to Governor’s School.)